ijgnd/anki___note-organizer/README.md

 ## Ijgnd's Fork of Arthur's Fork of Glutanimate's Note Organizer Add-on for Anki

+**This version does not work with Anki 2.1.45 or later.**

 This add-on is not well tested.
 It's alpha quality software.
 Only use it if you have backups and know how to restore them.
 Only use if after testing it on a disposable collection.
 This add-on makes far-reaching changes to your database.
 If there's a bug all your notes might be damaged.
+Over the years a few people have said that they sometimes use this add-on.

 USE THIS AT YOUR OWN RISK!!